Try it free

 The persistent storage ensures resilience across restarts of either the Log module or the host.
 It stores logs in a compressed format with metadata and only contains processed and enriched data from the last processing interval.
 Data is deleted from the persistent storage as soon as your Dynatrace environment acknowledges receipt.

-If your Dynatrace environment or the Environment ActiveGate becomes temporarily unreachable, the Log module stops reading new logs; it resumes reading logs once connectivity is restored.
-If the original log files on the host are rotated or deleted, the data will be lost permanently.
+If your Dynatrace environment or the Environment ActiveGate becomes temporarily unreachable, the Log module stops reading new logs; it resumes reading once connectivity is restored.
+During the outage, the original log files act as the buffer—on Kubernetes, these are the container log files stored on the node.
+If these files are rotated or deleted before connectivity is restored, the data is lost permanently.

 Short outages are generally recoverable.
 If connectivity problems persist, the underlying issue must be resolved before log delivery can catch up.